 Continue to emphasize customer service and promote good public relations for Coos Bay.
-The results of Coos Bay's 2012 Community Survey indicated that the public generally feel the park facilities are rundown, unsafe and need improvements.
+The results of Coos Bay's 2012 Community Survey indicated that the public generally feel the park facilities are rundown, unsafe, and need improvements.
 Some said they felt unsafe because of the lack of lighting at the park and that the playground or buildings are unsafe.

 - ➤ Continue successful volunteer involvement in the park system, and expand if possible.
 Coos Bay's Public Works Department has been very successful at attracting, managing, and using volunteers in its park system.
 The efforts of volunteers have resulted in many improvements to the system at little cost to the community.
 At the same time, these volunteer opportunities provide an important outlet for individuals who volunteer for reasons such as personal growth, meeting school or work requirements, or building social relationships and community connections.
-The Department should continue to include a small budget for materials for volunteer projects each year and should continue its support of volunteers. - Continue to be proactive in seeking partnerships.
-The Department has been successful at partnering with other groups, such as local sports leagues, to benefit the community.
-The Department should continue to seek opportunities for partnerships to implement the Park, Recreation, and Open Space Plan.
+The Department should continue to include a small budget for materials for volunteer projects each year and should continue its support of volunteers. - ➤ Continue to be proactive in seeking partnerships.
+The Department has been successful at partnering with other groups such as local sports leagues to benefit the community.
+The Department should continue to seek opportunities for partnerships to implement the Park, Recreation, and Open Space Plan. - ➤ Consider Development of Parks and Recreation District.
+A Park and Recreation District may be created by a citizen's petition of the registered voters within the designated district.
+The signed petition is subject to review by the county and when approved placed on the ballot at the next general election.
+A simple majority affirmative vote creates the District.
+The legal petition and ordinance would define the district's boundaries, administrative body and funding.